Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 The parts on this bow are great for it’s price including a Trophy Ridge whisker biscuit and MV cams.
 This makes it a great buy for those that don’t want to spend larger amounts of money on equipment yet.
-Considering Trophy Ridge’s individual pricing, this is one of the best compound bows under $500.
+Considering Trophy Ridge’s individual pricing, this is one of the top compound bows under 500.

 - Low maintenance

 - Great value for money

 - Great for younger archers & seasoned hunters

 - super smooth draw cycle

 - Fast bow, but sacrifices noise and impact power

 Easy to use, lots of options.
 One of the best perks of the Cruzer is that it actually comes ready to shoot.

 If you’re someone who wants to spend more time on the range and less time learning the mechanics, this is your perfect buy.